-After toiling sedulously in writing a book and putting whatever is left in getting it published, the chief task of marketing it still lingers.
-Cut-short the quandary with the ‘Goodreads Author Program’- a free-to-use marketing and promotional tool for authors
+After toiling sedulously in writing a book and putting whatever is left in getting it published, the chief task of book marketing it still lingers.
+Cut-short the quandary with the ‘Goodreads Author Program’- a free-to-use book marketing and promotional tool for authors

 You might be an enthusiastic bookworm, a budding writer or an established author; you are like Kim Kardashian without Twitter if you haven’t tried using Goodreads yet.
 In simple words, you’re missing out on a gold mine sitting right in front of you.
 For starters, Goodreads is the ‘Facebook cum LinkedIn’ for book readers and authors.
 The 40-million-plus population of this platform, which was taken over by Amazon in 2013, should give you a fair idea of its prowess.
 Goodreads is a tailor made social media solution, catering to all the desires of a reader, author and publisher.

 Do you feel confident about your decision to delve into the story-telling realm knowing that the career you’ve picked is held in high regard in the industry?
 Most definitely, your answer is a resounding yes!
 However, the online presence of many of the top-selling authors does not quite reflect the creative nature of stories that are in your eccentric mind.
 Goodreads Author Program is the missing piece of that puzzle.
 With countless activities and offerings like book reviews, book listings, blog linking, book giveaways, event pages, reader groups, featured groups, etc; it is a paradise of untapped possibilities.
 A completely free-to-use utility, this program is an ideal setting for both new and established authors to network their books and connect with a vast number of readers in one place.